History of Rochester, New York: Women's rights movement

 Rochester was involved with women's rights from an early date.
-The Rochester Women's Rights Convention, which met on August 2, 1848, was the second such convention in the nation.
-(The first was the Seneca Falls Convention, which met two weeks earlier in Seneca Falls, a town not far away.)
-The Rochester convention elected a woman as its presiding officer, a highly controversial step at the time that was opposed even by some of the meeting's leading participants.
-This convention was the first public meeting composed of both men and women in the U.S. to take that step.
+The Rochester Women's Rights Convention, held on August 2, 1848, was the second women's rights convention in the nation, following the Seneca Falls Convention two weeks earlier in nearby Seneca Falls.
+The Rochester convention elected a woman as its presiding officer, a step that was controversial at the time and was opposed by some of the meeting's leading participants.
+It was the first public meeting composed of both men and women in the United States to take that step.

-Susan B. Anthony, a national leader of the women's suffrage movement, was from Rochester.
-In a case that generated a national controversy, she was arrested for illegally voting in Rochester in 1872 along with fourteen other local women.
+Susan B. Anthony, a national leader of the women's suffrage movement, was based in Rochester.
+In 1872, she was arrested for voting illegally in Rochester along with fourteen other local women, generating national attention.
 Her trial, United States v.
 Susan B. Anthony, was held in a federal circuit court presided over by a Supreme Court justice.
-When the judge directed the jury to deliver a guilty verdict and ordered Anthony to pay a fine of $100, Anthony responded, "I shall never pay a dollar of your unjust penalty", and she never did.
-As a young woman, she was widely ridiculed for her views on women's rights, but she was increasingly respected as the nation began to take her ideas seriously.
+The judge directed the jury to deliver a guilty verdict and ordered Anthony to pay a fine of $100; Anthony refused, stating "I shall never pay a dollar of your unjust penalty," and never did.
+Initially ridiculed for her views on women's rights, Anthony gained increasing public recognition over the course of her career.
 She celebrated her eightieth birthday at the White House at the invitation of President William McKinley.
-The Nineteenth Amendment to the United States Constitution, which guaranteed the right of women to vote in 1920, was popularly known as the Susan B. Anthony Amendment because of her decades of work toward its passage, which she did not live to see.
+The Nineteenth Amendment to the United States Constitution, which guaranteed women the right to vote in 1920, was popularly known as the Susan B. Anthony Amendment in recognition of her decades of advocacy, which she did not live to see ratified.
 Anthony's home is now a National Historic Landmark known as the National Susan B. Anthony Museum and House.

-Despite the activism of Anthony and others, women's suffrage remained a contentious issue in Rochester, and the city voted against an amendment to the state constitution which gave women the franchise in 1917.
+Despite the activism of Anthony and others, women's suffrage remained contentious in Rochester, and the city voted against a state constitutional amendment granting women the franchise in 1917.